 The majority of respondents are happy with the results of their content marketing efforts.
 Nearly 70% selected 7 or higher for their content marketing program hitting its goals.

-The majority (70%) of Content marketers who took part in the survey are happy with the results of their content marketing efforts. #contentmarketing #survey Click To Tweet
+The majority (70%) of Content marketers are happy with the results of their content marketing efforts. #contentmarketing #survey Click To Tweet

-The Top 3 Issues for Content Marketers and How to Solve Them
+The Top 3 Issues Content Marketing Managers Face and How to Solve Them

 Three common themes came out of the survey when exploring the main issues and concerns of content marketing leaders.
 They are as follows: